charlestonsoftware/moneypress-ebay/readme.txt

  * (Optional) Set the number of products you wish to show per page.
 By default, ten products will be shown.
  * (Optional) Enter your affiliate information.
 For example, see the description for the ‘Network ID’ on how to sign up as an eBay affiliate.
  * Enter the ‘[ebay_show_items keywords=”…”]’ on any page you want to list products.
+ * You can also use categoryId as a way to filter your products (Ex. [ebay_show_items keywords="" categoryId=""]).
+You can find a list of current categories and their corresponding ID numbers at http://pages.ebay.com/sellerinformation/growing/categorychanges.html

 == Frequently Asked Questions ==